Miguel de Azcuénaga: Viceroyalty of the Río de la Plata

-Miguel de Azcuénaga was born in Buenos Aires on June 4, 1754.
+Miguel de Azcuénaga was born in Buenos Aires on 4 June 1754.
 He was the son of Vicente de Azcuénaga Iturbe, a Spanish businessman from the Basque province of Biscay, and María Rosa de Basavilbaso y Urtubia, from Buenos Aires.
 The Azcuénaga-Basavilbaso had 4 sons and 3 daughters.
 Miguel de Azcuénaga was sent to Spain at an early age, to complete his elementary studies in Málaga and then attend the University of Seville.
 He returned to Buenos Aires in 1774, and made a new journey to Spain to oversee the business of his father.

 He began his military career in the artillery of Buenos Aires, during the Spanish–Portuguese War, staying in that unit until the signing of the First Treaty of San Ildefonso that incorporated the Banda Oriental to the Viceroyalty of the Río de la Plata.
 With the war concluded, he became a regidor of the Buenos Aires Cabildo.
 He took the arms again in 1778, during an attack of the natives, and directed the operations at the fort in San Miguel del Monte.
-As Spain was fighting in the American Revolutionary War against Great Britain, it was suspected that the British might launch an offensive against the Spanish colonies.
-Azcuénaga led an artillery unit with 4 cannons in 1781, but no British attack took place.
+As Spain was fighting in the American Revolutionary War against Great Britain, it was thought that the British might launch an offensive against Spanish American.
+Azcuénaga commanded an artillery unit withfour4 cannons in 1781, but no British attack took place.

 He was appointed to several offices within the Buenos Aires Cabildo in the 1781-1794 period.
-On April 7, 1789, he helped a number of shoemakers to establish a guild.
+On 7 April 1789, he helped a number of shoemakers to establish a guild.
 Although there were several in Spain, no guild constitution from Spain was used as a model.
 He promoted the pavement of the streets, and the improvement of the buildings.
 Supported by the viceroy Nicolás Antonio de Arredondo, he collected $8,000 and provided 500 cattle to mine rocks from the Martín García Island for this work.
-He married his cousin Justa Rufina de Basavilbaso y Garfias on February 6, 1795.
+He married his cousin Justa Rufina de Basavilbaso y Garfias on 6 February 1795.

 He was appointed lieutenant colonel in 1796, leading a local militia from that year to 1802.
 When he left, he granted all his military wages from that period to the soldiers of his unit.
-He was appointed colonel on March 24, 1802, and donated $2,435 for the clothing of the soldiers.
+He was appointed colonel on 24 March 1802, and donated $2,435 for the clothing of the soldiers.
 He further donated $1,000,000 to build a navy, along with Juan Larrea and Domingo Matheu.
-He fought in the 1806 British invasions of the Río de la Plata, commanding a last stand on the Gálvez bridge.
-His men manage to hold their position for 20 hours, with only 400 soldiers, against a much larger British force.
-He eventually was forced with withdraw with only 50 soldiers remaining, and proceeded to join forces with the brigadier Hilarión de la Quintana.
+He fought in the first British invasion of the River Plate in 1806, overseeing a last stand on the Gálvez bridge.
+His men managed to hold their position for 20 hours with only 400 soldiers against a much larger British force.
+He eventually was forced to withdraw with only 50 remaining soldiers, and proceeded to join forces with the brigadier Hilarión de la Quintana.